remaerd/Keys/README.md

 ### Encrypting local data

-You must **NOT** encrypt data with user's `String` password.
 When you need to encrypt a piece of data.
 You need to create a `SymmetricKey` object to encrypt the data.
-Then create a `Password` object from user's `String` password.
+Then, create a `Password` object from users' `String` password.
 Finally, encrypt the `SymmetricKey` object with the `Password`.
-Encrypting your users's data with `String` password is dangerous and naïve, please never do this.
+Encrypting your users's data with `String` password is consider dangerous and naïve, please never do this.
+Again, You must **NOT** encrypt data with users' `String` password.

 #### Creating `Password` object